Parkland high school shooting: School response

 The school district provided grief counseling to students and their families.
 Florida Attorney General Pam Bondi said that funeral and counseling fees would be paid for by the state.

 On February 15, police presence was increased at schools in at least two counties in Florida in response to the shooting.

 On February 16, Broward Schools Superintendent Robert Runcie announced that the building where the shooting took place would be demolished.
 On October 9, 2020, a replacement building was opened.
-The building where the shooting took place will not be demolished until the trial of Cruz is over, as it has been declared a crime scene.
+The building where the shooting took place was ordered not to be demolished until the trial of Cruz ended, as it was declared a crime scene.
+The building began demolition on June 14, 2024.

 On February 28, two weeks after the shooting, Stoneman Douglas reopened to students amid a heavy police presence.
 School principal Ty Thompson emphasized that the first week back would be focused on healing, with classes ending at 11:40 a.m. through March 2.
 He tweeted "Remember our focus is on emotional readiness and comfort not curriculum: so there is no need for backpacks.
 Come ready to start the healing process and #RECLAIMTHENEST."
 Extra counseling and emotional support dogs were provided to students upon their return.

 In early April, the school implemented several new safety rules and regulations.
 The changes included fewer entrances, law enforcement officers at each entrance, identification badges for students and staff, and the requirement that all book bags must be clear plastic.
 The use of metal detectors was under consideration.
 Several students criticized the new safety measures as ineffective and intrusive.

-On November 30, 2018, the Sun-Sentinel reported that Broward County Public Schools, which runs Marjory Stoneman Douglas High School, had spent about $185,000 attempting to obscure its role in not preventing the massacre.
+On November 30, 2018, the Sun Sentinel reported that Broward County Public Schools, which runs Marjory Stoneman Douglas High School, had spent about $185,000 attempting to obscure its role in not preventing the massacre.
 The district also spent an undisclosed sum on legal opposition to the releasing of records related to the school's treatment of Nikolas Cruz while he was a student, and the school security procedures.
 A company named CEN received a $60,000 payment to review Cruz's school records and to investigate if the Broward County Public Schools followed the law in its handling of Cruz as a troubled student.
 The final report omitted various details about the instability of Cruz.